 This technique provides a nice pressure relief valve.
 Of course this is valuable to the other “idea-people” on the team as well (anyone can bring the ideas they’ve bottled up to the Future Planning meeting).
 I’ve found it works well, but only if you have good buy in on the project’s principles & priorities.

-Define Principles On Focus and Live Them
+Define Principles and Live Them

 In every project I’ve been involved in, where I was proud of the result, the team lived by a principle of “doing a few things really, really well”.
-To this end, I always push for the following to be a core principle of the endeavor:
+To this end, I push for the following to be a core principle of the endeavor:

 Getting a team to buy into this principle will require you, as the leader, to also buy into it.
 If you are living this principle, then every time YOU have a new idea you will, naturally, by default, ask yourself the question “Does this idea help us do the few things we’ve already decided to do better?”.
 If the answer is no, then put the idea aside.